 If do harvest your own worm castings, keep in mind that it can take around three to six months of feeding the worms to harvest enough castings for use.

 In this way, it takes a long time, but once they’re applied, they can be accessed by the tree almost immediately.

 I can vouch for this as I applied 1-2 inches of vermicompost to the top of my potted Meyer lemon tree several months ago and it started dramatically growing new branches and leaves within just a few days (see the image below-the shiny leaves are the new growth).

 On the other hand, fertilizer and manure need time to be broken down in the soil before they can be used by the plant.

 It may a while, but harvesting your own worm castings (called vermicomposting) is cheap, odorless, can be done indoors, can be done year-round, and will reduce your household waste.

-There are a few different options for how vermicomposting can be done, so if you’re considering making your own, check out this short video I made about how to start a vermicompost bin within 5 minutes and for only $19.
+There are a few different options for how vermicomposting can be done, so if you’re considering making your own, check out this short video I made about how to start a vermicompost bin within 10 minutes and for under $50.

 If composting and maintenance of worms don’t sound too appealing to you, don’t worry.
 Worm castings are sold all over the place with plenty of online buying options as well as being sold at many gardening and farming supply stores.

 Castings are becoming a more popular option for fertilizing, so luckily it’s getting easier to find if you’d like to simply buy it.